 Please note that you can take this option apart, but steer clear of the dishwasher and microwave if you are in the habit of warming your tyke’s treats.
 The lightweight plastic is not durable and it’s very flexible.
 What’s more, don’t be surprised if your non-chewing pooch is easily able to break this option.
 In fact, your furball would appreciate another option altogether.

-Buyer’s Guide: How to Find the Best Slow Feed Dog Bowl
+Buyer’s Guide: Picking the Best Slow Feed Dog Bowl

 Important Things To Consider